 Physical education and all-round fitness for our pupils is given strong emphasis.
 The school site provides an extensive hard play surface and a large playing field along with two multi-purpose school halls.
 All pupils have at least two PE lessons a week, with specialist sports coaches used for some aspects of the P.E. curriculum.
-The children also have opportunities to compete in inter-ship competitions and to represent the school in a number of sports including football, netball, squash and cricket.
+The children also have opportunities to compete in inter-ship competitions and to represent the school in a number of sports including football, dodgeball, netball, squash, cricket and athletics.

 The school has a whole-school network and Internet connection is available in every classroom and shared teaching area.
 Interactive whiteboards are used across the school to enhance the learning environment.
 We have computing facilities which enable all pupils to have whole class computing teaching sessions, in addition to their access to the computing resources within the classroom.

 Computing is a vital tool in the modern world and pupils are encouraged to develop their skills in all aspects of the curriculum.
 We believe that computing is a tool which should be readily accessible to pupils at point of need, wherever this arises.